 Disassociation and disfellowshipping results in the same punishment.
 If you're disfellowshippped it means that three Elders had a judicial committee meeting and decided to remove you from the organization.

-The Watchtower says "disfellowshipping is an action taken by a judicial committee against an unrepentant wrongdoer, disassociation is an action taken by an individual who no longer desires to be one of Jehovah's Witnesses."
+They say, "disfellowshipping is an action taken by a judicial committee against an unrepentant wrongdoer, disassociation is an action taken by an individual who no longer desires to be one of Jehovah's Witnesses."
 Shepherd the Flock of God, page 110.

 Either way you are no longer one of Jehovah's Witnesses and must be shunned by your family and friends who are JW's.
-If you're a JW and decide you're not going to practice shunning, you can get disfellowshipped for challenging the Watchtower's Shunning Policy.
+If you're a JW and decide you're not going to practice shunning, you can get disfellowshipped for challenging the organization's Shunning Policy.

 The official rule makes exceptions for associating with disfellowshipped or disassociated relatives and family but this book is only available to Elders.
 All other JW's are told they must shun their family, even their mother, father, children, etc. ...
 JW's are told it's 'God's command' not to associate with those who leave the religion.
 Therefore even though there is an exception to the shunning rule, JW's don't take advantage of it.

 Of course the exception to the shunning rule is not attractive.
-There is punishment for talking to your relatives who leave the Watchtower but that punishment doesn't always mean you'll be disfellowshipped.
+There is punishment for talking to your relatives who leave the organization but that punishment doesn't always mean you'll be disfellowshipped.
 Here are the exceptions to the rule from the secret rule book.

 "6.
 If members of the congregation are known to

 or disassociated relatives who are not in the

 those members of the congregation from the Scriptures.
 Review with them information from the